-- Parents and carers are asked to switch off mobile phones if they are coming into the early years setting and leave the setting if they need to use their mobile - Parents are prohibited from taking any photographs of children in the early years setting.
-The only exception would be in the event of a class assembly - Staff seek parental permission to take photographs of the children, which must be linked to teaching the curriculum and that they use school equipment only for this purpose - Staff must use mobile phones during breaks in the staff room and not whilst children are present unless in an emergency situation - School cameras should be used for all recording/photographing purposes both in and out of school.
+- Parents and carers are asked to switch off mobile phones if they are coming into the early years setting and leave the setting if they need to use their mobile - Parents are prohibited from taking any photographs of children in the early years setting. - Staff seek parental permission to take photographs of the children, which must be linked to teaching the curriculum and that they use school equipment only for this purpose - Staff must use mobile phones during breaks in the staff room and not whilst children are present unless in an emergency situation - School devices should be used for all recording/photographing purposes both in and out of school.
 These images should only be printed out at school and staff should not under any circumstances take photos or images of children home. - All photographs or recordings of pupils taken on school equipment should be transferred onto the school computer system as soon as possible and then immediately deleted from the mobile device. - The use of personal mobile phones and camera by staff to take photos of children both in and out of school is not permitted.